openjdm/openjdm.github.io/book/availability_bias.md

 ## References

-Carroll**,** John.
-“The effect of imagining an event on expectations for the event: An interpretation in terms of the availability heuristic".
+Carroll, John (1978).
+The effect of imagining an event on expectations for the event: An interpretation in terms of the availability heuristic.
 *Journal of Experimental Social Psychology*. **14** (1): 88–96.

 Gabrielcik, A., & Fazio, R. H. (1984).
 Priming and Frequency Estimation:
 A Strict Test of the Availability Heuristic.
 Personality and Social Psychology Bulletin, 10(1), 85–89.

-Kahneman, Daniel. *Thinking, Fast and Slow*.
-2011.
-Print.
+Kahneman, Daniel (2011). *Thinking, Fast and Slow*.

 Riddle, Karyn (2010).
 "Always on My Mind: Exploring How Frequent, Recent, and Vivid Television Portrayals Are Used in the Formation of